isomerpages/mindef-sg101/_economy/growing-our-economy/1986-to-1996-rebounding-into-a-decade-of-growth.md

 **Strengthening the Manufacturing Sector**

-![Alt text for image on Isomer site](/images/economy/growing-our-economy/img0109.jpg) (Staff of Singatronics assembling consumer electronic products, 1987; [Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore](https://www.nas.gov.sg/archivesonline/photographs/record-details/fb3488b3-1161-11e3-83d5-0050568939ad))
+![Alt text for image on Isomer site](/images/economy/growing-our-economy/img0109.jpg)
+Image: Staff of Singatronics assembling consumer electronic products, 1987; [MICA/NAS](https://www.nas.gov.sg/archivesonline/photographs/record-details/fb3488b3-1161-11e3-83d5-0050568939ad))

 Throughout the 1980s, the government also continued the the effort to upgrade our industries and help Singapore move up the value chain.